 The PPP does not require dealers to sign any special manufacturer documents.
 As noted above, if your franchise has been issued a FIC then the affiliation rules are waived for your business concern and there is no need to sign SBA Form 2462.
-Always contact your attorney before signing any forms that could modify a franchise agreement.
+Contact an attorney before signing forms that could modify a franchise agreement.